Skip to content

 Overall Safety Profile

-Semaglutide has been extensively studied in clinical trials involving over 16,000 participants.
-The most common side effects are gastrointestinal and are typically mild to moderate, decreasing in frequency and severity with continued use.
-Serious adverse events are rare but include pancreatitis and potential thyroid risks.
+Semaglutide has been extensively studied in clinical trials involving over 16,000 participants across the STEP, SUSTAIN, PIONEER, SELECT, and OASIS trial programs.
+The most common side effects are gastrointestinal and are typically mild to moderate, decreasing in frequency and severity with continued use and proper dose escalation.

 Reported Side Effects

-• Nausea (20–44%): Most common, usually improves with dose escalation
+• Nausea (20–44%): Most common, usually improves with gradual dose escalation.
+Worst during titration, typically subsides within 2–4 weeks at each dose level

-• Injection site reactions: Mild and transient
+• Injection site reactions (1–2%): Mild redness, swelling — transient

-• Fatigue and dizziness: Less common
+• Fatigue and dizziness: Less common, typically transient

 Serious Safety Considerations